martinpickering64/carolinegreson.com/content/home/workshops.md

 +++
 active = true
 headless = true
-subtitle = "I run courses and workshops in Willow Sculpture and Basketmaking throughout the year, here are some of my upcoming workshops, or you can [see all of them here](/workshops)" title = "Upcoming Workshops" weight = 30 widget = "workshops"
+subtitle = "Covid-19 has meant that I am unable to run my normal schedule of workshops for the time being.
+Hopefully as we release from the various levels of lockdown I will be able to organise some more of my popular willow sculpture and basketry workshops.
+In the meantime restrictions allowing, I am teaching individuals from my home studio.
+If you are interested please contact me.I run courses and workshops in Willow Sculpture and Basketmaking throughout the year, here are some of my upcoming workshops, or you can [see all of them here](/workshops)" title = "Upcoming Workshops" weight = 30 widget = "workshops"